klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 # caver.klay.KIP17 <a id="caver-klay-kip17"></a>

-The `caver.klay.KIP17`, a javascript object, makes it easy to interact with a smart contract that implements [KIP-17](https://kips.klaytn.com/KIPs/kip-17) on the Klaytn blockchain.
+`caver.klay.KIP17` helps you easily handle a smart contract that implements [KIP-17](https://kips.klaytn.com/KIPs/kip-17) as a JavaScript object on the Klaytn blockchain.

-The `caver.klay.KIP17` inherits [caver.klay.Contract](caver.klay.Contract.md) and is implemented for KIP-17 token contracts.
-This section describes only the additional implementations of the caver.klay.KIP17 for easy to use.
+The `caver.klay.KIP17` inherits [caver.klay.Contract](caver.klay.Contract.md) to implement the KIP-17 token contract.
+The `caver.klay.KIP17` holds the same properties of `caver.klay.Contract` whereas there are additional methods to implement extra features.
+This section only introduces the newly added bound methods of the `caver.klay.KIP17`.

-The code that implements KIP-17 for caver-js is available on the [caver-js Github Repo](https://github.com/klaytn/caver-js/tree/dev/packages/caver-kct/src/contract/token/KIP17).
+The code that implements KIP-17 for caver-js is available on the [caver-js Github Repo](https://github.com/klaytn/caver-js/tree/dev/packages/caver-klay/caver-klay-kct/contract/token/KIP17).

 For more information about KIP-17, see [Klaytn Improvement Proposals](https://kips.klaytn.com/KIPs/kip-17).